 Price: Free trials / Services vary in price

 Traditional streaming services are great for movies.
 Most of them focus on TV shows since those are a bit more binge-friendly.
 However, Hulu, Netflix, Amazon Prime Video, VRV, and others have a good selection of movie content as well.
-Some channel apps like HBO and Disney like to hoard its content for its own streaming services, so if you don’t find something you like on the main video streaming services, try HBO, STARZ, and Disney+.
+Some channel apps like HBO and Disney like to hoard their content for their own streaming services, so if you don’t find something you like on the main video streaming services, try HBO, STARZ, and Disney+.

 Your local theater apps